Water Notifications Service

 Why is my water system on a Boil Water Notice?

 Interior Health issues a Boil Water Notice when a water system's test results indicate the presence of certain micro-organisms (i.e., coliforms) or pathogens (i.e., E. coli).
+Boil Water Notices will also be issued as a precautionary measure when work is being completed that depressurizes the water main, which creates a potential pathway for contaminants to enter the water system.

 When can I expect the Boil Water Notice on my water system to be lifted?